AbhinavJoe/KubeCentrix-Fraud-Detector/docs/customer_care.md

 Loading or Initializing Database
 The script tries to load an existing JSON database file (number_database.json).
 If the file is not found, it initializes an empty database.
 ```
+# Loading or Initializing Database
+The script tries to load an existing JSON database file (number_database.json).
+If the file is not found, it initializes an empty database.
 ```
 try:
     with open('number_database.json', 'r') as file: